 2. Coal Gasification (Regional Use)

-Coal reacts with oxygen and steam at high temperature to produce syngas (CO + H₂), which is shifted to increase hydrogen output.
-This pathway produces significantly higher CO₂ emissions and is used mainly in coal-rich regions.
+- Process: Coal reacts with oxygen and steam at high temperature, produces syngas (CO + H₂), which is further shifted to increase hydrogen content.

 Physical & Chemical Properties